How to Choose the Right Putter

 Insert Face vs Milled Face

-Length
+Putter Length

 Here's an interesting fact that should highlight this for you: the average height of a PGA Tour player today is approximately 6 feet, and yet the average putter length on Tour is 33 ½”.
 And yet most amateurs, regardless of height, use a 35” putter, simply because that is what is marketed as “standard.”
 You need to do what the pros do.
-Figure out what length is ideal for you based on your height and ignore what the stores sell as the standard length.
+Figure out what length is ideal for you based on height, and ignore what the stores sell as the standard length.

-An overly simplistic explanation would be to simply suggest that all golfers who are shopping for a putter make sure that the putter head lies perfectly flat on the ground when you’re at address.
-If the toe of the putter is elevated higher than the heel, the head is basically aimed to the left, and you’ll always struggle to start your putts on the correct line.
-If you find that you tend to pull a lot of putts to the left, one immediate suspect to check is if the toe of your putter is elevated.
-Similarly, if the putter heel is raised off the ground, the head is actually aimed to the right, and you’ll tend to miss a lot of putts to the right.
+An overly simplistic explanation would be to suggest that all golfers shopping for a putter make sure that the putter head lies perfectly flat on the ground when you’re at address.
+If the toe of the putter is elevated higher than the heel, the head is aimed to the left, and you’ll always struggle to start your putts on the correct line.
+If you tend to pull a lot of putts to the left, one immediate suspect to check is if the toe of your putter is elevated.
+Similarly, if the putter heel is raised off the ground, the head is aimed to the right, and you’ll tend to miss a lot of putts to the right.
 Only by having a putter head that sits perfectly flat on the ground can you ensure that your aim is correct.

 However, there is an angle issue that you should be aware of when trying to establish this straight-line setup position.